 Burton’s Biscuit Company is a British biscuit and snack manufacturing company headquartered in St. Albans.

 One of the standout projects in our engagement with Burton’s involved the design and production of a nutritious, low-calorie snack for children.
-The innovation process required research and development into increasing the nutritional values of the product and reducing the fat and sugar content, without compromising its taste and stability.
-Our consultants involved used their food science and NPD backgrounds to ensure the scientific and technological uncertainties were clearly articulated to HMRC which resulted in a fully optimised and technically robust claim.
+The innovation process required research and development to increase the nutritional values of the product and reduce the fat and sugar content without compromising its taste and stability.
+Our consultants involved used their food science and NPD backgrounds to ensure the scientific and technological uncertainties were clearly articulated to HMRC, which resulted in a fully optimised and technically robust claim.

 Ayming significantly improved Burton’s claim methodology and identified more qualifying expenditure, improving their projects’ technical justification.
 The team from Ayming had extensive experience within the industry, which ensured Burton’s remained engaged and its teams were fully involved throughout the claim process.

 For more information on Ayming’s R&D incentives service, get in touch today: